 As a mom, you know there is a BIG difference between a child hearing their parent versus actually listening to them.
 And It can be hard to know how to make them listen when you don’t know what to do to help.

 But have no fear.
-There are simple tools that can help any child improve in their listening skills.
+There are simple tools that can help any child improve their listening skills.
 But they begin with the parent.
 So let’s dig in:

 1. Start with teaching respect.

 Children are old enough to learn about respect from the time they can rebel against you.
-Is it easy for you to remember the first time you saw your child disobey you?
+Is it easy to remember the first time you saw your child disobey you?
 My husband and I always joke that it’s a monumental moment when your precious baby has their first act of rebellion – like hitting a sibling or turning their back to you.
 But when you begin to see those decisions take place, you know they can understand right and wrong to a certain degree.

 And when that child does show respect, talk about it with them.
 Praise them.
 Say things like, “You listened the first time, and that was a great way to show Mommy respect.
 That will get you far in life.
 Thank you.”